 Here’s the traveller’s impossible triangle: warm, uncrowded, cheap.
 Peak-season anywhere is warm and crowded.
 Shoulder season loses the warmth.
 Truly cheap destinations usually have a reason they’re cheap — either the weather has collapsed or the tourist economy hasn’t arrived yet.

 Most travel blogs handle this by pretending one or two of the conditions don’t matter.
 We don’t.
-We scored every destination-month in our library against all three constraints simultaneously, weighted weather-appropriateness higher than headline price so the cheap-but-too-hot options don’t dominate, and surfaced the combinations where the trade-offs balance.
+We ranked every destination-and-month combination against all three conditions at once, weighted weather higher than headline price so cheap-but-sweltering options don’t dominate, and surfaced the combinations where the trade-offs genuinely balance.

 What “warm” means here